Showing posts with label DCJY News. Show all posts

 A-Blaster by PrOfUnD Darkness

 Mashing up ideas from classic space shooters Astro Blaster (Gremlin/Sega) and Megamania (Activision), A-Blaster is the first of many entries that will be challenging your dexterity.
-You get a single life to shoot down nine single-screen levels’ worth of aliens invaders, as they move quickly across the top of the screen.
+You get a single life to shoot down nine single-screen levels’ worth of alien invaders, as they move quickly across the top of the screen.
 To help overcome their barrage and be within a chance of staying in the game, you have a “warp” ability at your disposal (a feature made famous by Astro Blaster), which slows down enemy movements and lasers for a few seconds.

 Download A-Blaster